pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

     Arguments for:

-    - While users with a technical background are usually aware of the CPU architecture of their machine, less technical end users are often unaware of this detail (or of the significance of this detail).
+    - While users with a technical background are usually aware of the CPU architecture of their machine, less technical users are often unaware of this detail (or of the significance of this detail).
 The universal2 wheel format allows users to largely ignore this detail, as all CPU architectures for the macOS platform are accomodated in a single binary artefact.
     - macOS has developed an ecosystem where end users expect that any macOS binary will run on any macOS machine, regardless of CPU architecture.
       As a result, when building macOS apps (`.dmg` downloadable installers